MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## 5. Generate your shared access signature (SAS) token

 Create a SAS token for the container.
-A SAS token is a time-duration and permission limited token.
+A SAS token is a time-duration and permission limited token for delegating access to a container or blob in your Azure Storage account.

 Select from the two available types: